cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 To add a member to the group, you mention it in the JSON, and to remove a member from the group, you mention it and set this member's voting weight to `0`.

-Let's add Carol, Dave, and Emma as group members, and remove Bob.
+Add Carol, Dave, and Emma as group members, and remove Bob.
 Create `members_update.json` with:

 ```json
 {